GiuseppeMagazzu/GiuseppeMagazzu.github.io/_posts/2021-06-26-RICE_project.markdown

 <div class="center"><img src="https://raw.githubusercontent.com/GiuseppeMagazzu/GiuseppeMagazzu.github.io/master/assets/images/2021-06-26-RICE_project/histogram.png" /></div>

 ## Data pre-processing
 It seems like some features do not have a gaussian-like distribution (we already knew that for `EXTENT` from the violin plots, but now we can also notice it for the distance-based features, also shown in the second violin plot).
 It could be a good idea to make them gaussian in order to be able to use certain models (such us Linear Discriminant Analysis, used below).

 <script src="https://gist.github.com/GiuseppeMagazzu/36fda5f811f14e4ed6c5d98fd7cebb72.js"></script>

 <div class="center"><img src="https://raw.githubusercontent.com/GiuseppeMagazzu/GiuseppeMagazzu.github.io/master/assets/images/2021-06-26-RICE_project/histogram2.png" /></div>

-## Pipeline definition
+# Pipeline building

-# Transformers definition
+## Transformers definition
 It seems now that we have solved the "problem".
-Let's proceed to defining some useful functions to use in our pipeline (literally 😁, check my [blog post](https://giuseppemagazzu.github.io/pipeline_study/)!).
+Let's proceed to defined some useful functions to use in our pipeline (literally 😁, check my [blog post](https://giuseppemagazzu.github.io/pipeline_study/)!).
 To be used these functions will take the shape of [transformers](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html#sklearn.base.TransformerMixin).

-Let's first define a transformer for filtering out the highly correlated features (code from `fit()` taken from [this answer](https://stackoverflow.com/questions/49282049/remove-strongly-correlated-columns-from-dataframe):
+Let's first define a transformer for filtering out the highly correlated features (code from `fit()` taken from [this answer](https://stackoverflow.com/questions/49282049/remove-strongly-correlated-columns-from-dataframe)):

 <script src="https://gist.github.com/GiuseppeMagazzu/30a0f900b35decd084f2eb2232b44a58.js"></script>